leoniehandschmann/MMI_VR_Color_Texture_TimePerception/README.md

-# The Influence of Colour and Texture Design in Virtual Reality Environments onTime Perception
+# The Influence of Colour and Texture Design in Virtual Reality Environments on Time Perception

 ## This is a study from the course "Forschungsseminar MMI" of the University of Regensburg.